babynus/projeqtor/branches/V9.1/projeqtor/docs/user/Gantt.rst

          The tasks of the project which are not crossed by the critical path are elements which will not affect the duration of the project and, even modified, will not automatically involve a modification of this duration for the entire project.

+  .. compound:: Hide models project

+      You can display or hide the template type projects in the area list.